Slit-Slide-Sew bijections for planar bipartite maps with prescribed degree: A bijection for the marked vertex identity

-To make the proof easier, we consider for the construction of each tree $\tree(M)$ and $\open(M^*)$ the slower procedure that does not ignore the decorating leaves but can take them as current edge.
-If a decorating leaf is the current edge, the slow procedures simply change the current edge to the next edge turning around the vertex (clockwise for $\tree$ and counterclockwise for $\open$).
+\begin{proof} Let $\gm$ be a bipartite map.
+We prove the result by running simultaneously the procedures $\tree$ and $\open$ on respectively $\gm$ and $\gm^*$, and showing by induction that the edges cut in $\gm^*$ by $\open$ are exactly the dual of those added to $T$ by $\tree$.

-\begin{lemma} When running the slow procedures $\tree$ and $\open$ simultaneously on respectively $M$ and $M^*$ starting from the root edge, the following hold at every step $k$: \begin{itemize} \item If $e_k$ is the half-edge visited by $\tree(M)$ at step $k$ then the half-edge visited by $\open(M^*)$ is its dual $e_k^*$. \item $\tree$ adds $e_k$ to the set $T$ if and only if $\open$ cuts $e^*_k$. \end{itemize} \end{lemma}
+To make the proof easier, we consider for the construction of each tree $\tree(\gm)$ and $\optree(\gm^*)$ the slower procedure that does not ignore the cut edges (resp. leaves) but can take them as current edge.
+If a cut edge (resp. leaf) is the current edge, the slow procedures simply changes the current edge to the next edge turning around the vertex (clockwise for $\tree$ and counterclockwise for $\open$).

-\begin{proof} Denote $T_k$ the set $T$ at step $k$ in $\tree(M)$.
-Denote $M^*_k$ the partially opened map of the step $k$ in $\open(M^*)$ and $C_k$ the set of edges that have been cut in $M^*_k$.
-We show by induction on the step $k$ that $T_k = C_k$ at every step and that the current half-edge in $\open$ after step $k$ is the dual of the one of $\tree$, denoted $e_k$.
+Denote by $T_k$, $C_k$ and $e_k$ respectively the set $T$, the set $C$ and the current half-edge at the beginning of step $k$ in $\tree(M)$.
+Denote by $\gm^*_k$ the partially opened map of the beginning of step $k$ in $\open(\gm^*)$ and by $S_k$ the set of edges that have been cut in $\gm^*_k$.
+We show by induction on the step $k$ that, at every step, $T_k = \{e^* \mid e\in S_k\}$ and the current half-edge in $\open$ is the dual of $e_k$, with compatible orientation (see Figure~\ref{fig:next edge}).